hashicorp/terraform-website/content/source/docs/enterprise/reliability-availability.html.md

 ### Availability During Upgrades

 Upgrades for the AMI Architecture are delivered as new AMIs.
-Switching AMI IDs within the Terraform config that manages your PTFE installation will cause the plan to include replacement of the Launch Configuration and Auto Scaling Group associate with your Terraform Enterprise instance.
+Switching AMI IDs within the Terraform config that manages your Terraform Enterprise installation will cause the plan to include replacement of the Launch Configuration and Auto Scaling Group associate with your Terraform Enterprise instance.